royendgel/webdeployer/README.md

 - Jinja

+On your server you need to have already installed and running:
+-   nginx
+-   gunicorn(not realy only you need to have the package installed)
+-   supervisord

 This is being set free from Private so it may take time to free out all the mess from my private repo